Loading...

 | Gender Markers | Female: -a, -e, -ia; Male: -on, -el, -ion | Female: -ra, -rae, -ne; Male: -kh, -rn, -ax |

 Not every elf fits neatly into the high-or-dark binary.
 Wood elves, half-drow, surface-dwelling drow exiles, and characters with mixed heritage naturally blend elements of both naming traditions.
-These crossover names sit on a spectrum between the two extremes—softening drow harshness or grounding high elf elegance with earthier, more naturalistic elements.
+For a dedicated mixed-heritage list, use our half-elf names guide.
+These crossover names sit on a spectrum between the two extremes.
+Some soften drow harshness; others ground high elf elegance with earthier, more naturalistic elements.

-The key to a convincing crossover name is selective blending.
+A convincing crossover name uses selective blending.
 A drow exile might keep their house surname but adopt a surface-style given name.
 A half-drow might have a high elf given name paired with a subtly apostrophe-inflected surname.
 Wood elf names achieve a natural middle ground by using moderate consonant density and nature themes that reference forests and earth rather than stars or spiders.

 These names blend elements of high elf and dark elf naming traditions, perfect for wood elves, half-drow, or characters who straddle both elven cultures.
 Notice how each name selectively borrows phonetic features from both traditions.